Being a CWAC Adviser

 "I think the philosophies that underlie how we conduct sessions extend (in their own way) to the CWAC environment as a whole; people involved in the center are open-minded, helpful, and always willing to treat each other as peers."

-The quarter credit classes that advisers enroll in qualify as service-learning courses.
+The 1-unit classes that train advisers are service-learning courses.
 Through our work at CWAC, we serve the Saint Mary's College community, and in doing so, we learn about ourselves.
-We approach every session as a learning opportunity; the student is the expert on the topic, and we are here to engage in collaborative discussion.
+We approach every session as a learning opportunity; the author is the expert on the topic, and we are here to engage in collaborative discussion.
 Through reflection and collaboration, we use our service to learn from our community.

-From our CILSA Course Evaluations: What have you learned from your service experience?
+From our Course Evaluations: What have you learned from your service experience?

 "That... reflecting upon your interactions can teach you things you never knew about yourself."